CIRALabs/ietf-anima-smarkaklink/anima-smarkaklink.md

 ### The Smarkaklink Attribute

 The *smarkaklink* attribute indicates that the device is capable of the protocol specified in this document.
-The contents of the smartpledge attribute contains part or all of an IRI which identifies the manufacturer of the device.
+The contents of the smarkaklink attribute contains part or all of an IRI which identifies the manufacturer of the device.

 It SHOULD contain the _iauthority_ of an IRI as specified in section 2.2 of
 {{RFC3987}}.
-The scheme is implicitely "https://", with an ipath of "/.well-known/est/smartpledge".
+The scheme is implicitely "https://", with an ipath of "/.well-known/est/smarkaklink".
 This implicit form exists to save bytes in the QR code.

 If the string contains any "/" characters, then it is not an _iauthority_,